AimeeRAB/FCB-PROJECT/README.md

 This data analysis projects aims to generate insight on the sales and progress of a polystyrene factory over 6 months

 ## Data Sources
-Google forms
+- Google forms
+- Ms Excel [Download Here]

-Questionnaire
+- Questionnaire

-Sales records
+-Sales record